Fridays4Future/ToolpicCore/README.md

 ### Field Components

 If you describe a field using a *field descriptor object* within the `fields` array, you have to set the `component` property.
 This should be a *Field Component*, but what is such a *Field Component*?
 At the end, a *Field Component* is just a valid *VueComponent* that is interacting with your client.
 The client implementation of FridaysForFuture also provides a `SuperComponent` that you extend when creating your own Field Component.
 This is recommended because this `SuperComponent` just handles some basic thing such as an easy updating communication to the client.
 Basically your component should emit an `update` event containing the `key` and `value` you want to update on any Toolpic instance (client-side implementation required, of course).
 Because your component is designed to be used not just for **one specific key** of a template but to be used for any amount of different templates controlling any possible key, the component does not know which `key` should be emitted if you do not give the trough `params` when mounting the component (on client-side of course).
 To avoid that we have to implement this logic each time we create a new Field Component, there is a very cool `SuperComponent` that handles this using `$__key` as property/attribute.
 The Fridays For Future Toolpic implementation uses this property when mounting a component, and we recommend to use the same.
-The `SuperComponent.vue` can be found within the default client (FridaysForFuture GitHub Repo) but you also can just have a look here:
+The `SuperComponent.vue` can be found within the default client but you also can just have a look here:

 ```javascript
 export default {